Sensory Integration and Occupational Therapy-

 When the sensory integration therapy is successful, the child is able to automatically process complex sensory information in a more effective manner than previously.

 The child who previously exhibited the problem of over or under-responsiveness to sensory stimulation may improve after sensory integration therapy.
 The child may show better emotional adjustment, and improved personal-social skills.
 Some may show improvement in language or daily routine tasks.

 - Ottenbacher, Kenneth.
 “Sensory integration therapy: Affect or effect.”
 American Journal of Occupational Therapy 36.9 (1982): 571-578.

 - Case-Smith, Jane, and Teresa Bryan.
 “The effects of occupational therapy with sensory integration emphasis on preschool-age children with autism.”
 American Journal of Occupational Therapy 53.5 (1999): 489-497.

 - Cohn, Ellen S. “Parent perspectives of occupational therapy using a sensory integration approach.”
 American Journal of Occupational Therapy 55.3 (2001): 285-294.

 - Watling, Renee L., and Jean Dietz.
 “Immediate effect of Ayres’s sensory integration–based occupational therapy intervention on children with autism spectrum disorders.”
 American Journal of Occupational Therapy 61.5 (2007): 574-583.

 - Sue Larkey.
 Practical sensory programmes- for students with autism spectrums disorders.
 2007.1st Ed.
 Jessika Kingsley Publishers.

 - Carol Stock Kranowitz.
-The Out of sync child has fun- activities for kids with sensory processing disorder.
+The Out of sync child has fun- activities for kids with a sensory processing disorder.
 2003.
 Revised Ed.
 Penguin Books Ltd.